A group of young people walking on the street and talking.

 Taking mirtazapine

-You will get the best effect from mirtazapine if you take it regularly at the dose prescribed by your doctor.
+You will get the best effect from mirtazapine if you take it every day at the dose prescribed by your doctor.

-Mirtazapine is taken once a day.
+Mirtazapine should usually be taken once a day.
 It is best to take it at bedtime because it can make you feel sleepy.

 You can take your medicine before or after food.